Getty Images

 - Sending GitHub update notifications to Slack or Discord channels as messages.

-- Creating a Microsoft Teams channel that relays messages when people buy or sell certain stocks.
+- Creating a Microsoft Teams channel that relays messages when people buy or sell certain stock s.

 APIs respond to requests; webhooks are a messaging strategy that is event-based.
 Thus, the webhook will call the downstream system's API when something happens.
 For instance, let's say a developer runs a Discord channel related to a GitHub project and wants to have an automated message alert the channel to any new code updates that occur in the public repository.
-By adding a webhook via Discord's channel integration options, GitHub will not only send an automated message to the channel based on certain predetermined events, but also configure it as a link to a page that shows the details of the change.
+By adding a webhook using Discord's channel integration options, GitHub will not only send an automated message to the channel based on certain predetermined events but also configure it as a link to a page that shows the details of the change.